stabla/Blog/_posts/2025-25-01-Small-Bet-2-Double-it-show-it.md

 ---
 layout: post
-title: "Small Bet #2: Double it, show it"
+title: "Small Bet #2: Double it, show it (Failed & Down 2025)"
 description: "An exponential auction wall where each spot costs double the previous one"
 date: 2025-01-13
 tags: [smallbet, small, bet, '2025', project, auction, experiment]